Pratik-S-Rathod/Pratik-S-Rathod/README.md

 <h3 align="center">A Passionate 🤓 Data Scientist from Bharat 🇮🇳</h3>

-- 🔭 I’m currently working on : Oil Price Prediction
+- 🔭 I’m currently working on :  Bankruptcy_Prevention_Project
 - 👨‍💻 All of my projects are available at [https://github.com/Pratik-S-Rathod](https://github.com/Pratik-S-Rathod/)
 - 💬 Ask me about: Python,PHP
 - 🌱 I’m currently learning Data Science and Data Analytics